mehmetak78/issueManagerApp/readme.txt

             "dev": "concurrently \"npm run server\" \"npm run client\"" },

-- Use proxy for direct rooting to local host
+- Use proxy for direct rooting to local hostd
     - Copy the setupProxy.js from an older project

 - Remove git repository from client